dn0rmand/project-euler-tools/README.md

 # Examples

 ## BigMap / BigSet
-Same as javascripts Map but allows going over the limit of 2^24 entries
+Same as the javascript Map / Set but allows going over the limit of 2^24 entries

 ```javascript
 const { BigMap, BigSet } = require('@dn0rmand/project-euler-tools');